kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 Use the `read_excel()` function from the `readxl` package to read emissions data from [this Excel workbook](../data/emissions_IL_2022.xlsx).
-Download the file to your working directory and read the first worksheet, skipping the first 6 rows.
+Download the file to your working directory and read the first worksheet (named "UNIT_DATA"), skipping the first 6 rows.